Why You Need to Visit Óbidos and The Best Things to Do

 - Christmas Holiday Market

-How To Get To Obidos
+How To Get Here

 Most people take a day trip to Óbidos, which I think is fine.
 The town is very small, so you can really enjoy a couple of hours here if you’re pressed for time.
 However, if you are doing a road trip through Portugal, Obidos can be a nice place to spend the night, especially if you’re visiting Portugal during the summer.

-Since most tourists visit during the day, being in Obidos in the late afternoon and morning will give you the opportunity to enjoy the city without the crowds.
+Since most tourists visit during the day, being in Obidos in the late afternoon and morning will give you the opportunity to enjoy the town without the crowds.
 Plus, the area is so charming that you might want to spend more time slowing down and taking it in.

 We did a road trip from Porto to Lagos with a stop in Obidos, and I wouldn’t have minded spending the night in Obidos looking back at our trip.